envimate/envimate-opensource-parent/README.md

     <suppress checks="IllegalCatchCheck" files="Deserializer.java" />
 </suppressions>
 ```

+The checkstyle step can be skipped for a run with `-Dcheckstyle.skip`

 ###Intellij integration
 Install the CheckStyle-IDEA plugin.
 Afterwards, open Settings -> Other Settings -> Checkstyle and add a new Checkstyle
 configuration file, name it EnvimateOpenSource and use